apache/cassandra/doc/source/architecture/dynamo.rst

 Cassandra was designed this way to meet large-scale (PiB+) business-critical storage requirements.
-In particular, as applications demanded full global replication of petabyte scale datasets along with always available low-latency reads and writes, it became imperative to design a new kind of database model as the relational database systems of the time struggled to meet the new requirements of global scale applications.
+In particular, as applications demanded full global replication of petabyte-scale datasets along with always available low-latency reads and writes, it became imperative to design a new kind of database model as the relational database systems of the time struggled to meet the new requirements of global-scale applications.

 Dataset Partitioning: Consistent Hashing
 ----------------------------------------